 To get there you will need to hike up (for about 20 ~ 30min) via a path inside the forest.
 The admission fee is 4,000w per person.
 During your visit, you can see many different pavilions and halls and enjoy a nice walk in nature.
 The temple is renowned for its magnificent architecture, especially with its main building, Daeungbojeon Hall decorated with sculptures.

 Inside the building, you can see a statue of Buddha above which there is a beautifully crafted glass roof.
 On the columns of the hall, soldiers who fought against the French navy had written their names in prayer to Buddha.

 RELAX AT JUKRIMDAWON TEA HOUSE INSIDE THE TEMPLE

-Once you finish your visit of Jeondeungsa, make sure to enjoy a coffee or tea and a small Korean snack at one of our favorite tea house on the island, located right in the middle of the temple in a magnificent setting.
+Once you finish your visit to Jeondeungsa, make sure to enjoy a coffee or tea and a small Korean snack at one of our favorite tea houses on the island, located right in the middle of the temple in a magnificent setting.
 You can’t miss this place.
-We stayed there for a few hours just enjoying the peaceful atmosphere of the temple, the fresh breeze from the mountain and listening to the relaxing music played outside the cafe.
+We stayed there for a few hours just enjoying the peaceful atmosphere of the temple, the fresh breeze from the mountain, and listening to the relaxing music played outside the cafe.
 A perfect moment on Ganghwado!

 HISTORY OF JEONDEUNGSA